 Left: The buried seeress from Fyrkat – reconstruction drawing by Thomas Hjejle Bredsdorff.
 Image credit: National Museum of Denmark - Right: A so-called box brooch from Gotland was also present in the grave.
 The völva apparently re-used the hollow brooch as a container for “white lead”.
 White lead is a white dye, which for more than 2000 years has been used in medicine - in skin ointments, for example.
 It is poisonous in its concentrated form.
 Image credit: National Museum of Denmark

 Researchers couldn’t decide whether she was only a mythological figure or a real historical figure.
 This question was answered when a very mysterious grave was discovered in Denmark.
 What is especially interesting about this particular discovery is that it seems this was the resting place of a Völva.
 Several puzzling ancient artifacts were found in the tomb that indicates whoever was buried here was by no means an ordinary person.

-Women who engage in sorcery held a high status in the Viking society and they were respected because they could predict the future, cure and cause illness and help warriors on the battlefield with their magical power.
+Women who engaged in sorcery held a high status in the Viking society and they were respected because they could predict the future, cure and cause illness and help warriors on the battlefield with their magical power.

 Mythical shieldmaidens did exist and archaeologists have found evidence female fighters might have its roots in actual historical events.

 Written by Ellen Lloyd – AncientPages.com